SpektraSystems/openshift-container-platform/docs/Lab 03: Deploying-workload-on-Openshift.md

 ```
 <img src="../images/88openshift_cmnd.jpg"/>

-7. To view the list of **services** in the project, run the following command below
+7. To view the list of **services** in the project, run the following command
 ```
 oc get services
 ```